techemmy/Enigma-Restaurant-App/README.md

 # Enigma-Restaurant-App
-Application for placing orders online from Engima
+Application for placing orders online from Engima with a chat bot.